Ghini/ghini.github.io/_posts/2019-06-13-deploy-on-ghini.me.md

 internal port.
 That's something for nginx.
 Create an 'available' site, and enable it, using some templates, or copying around stuff, and adapting.

 Decide if you're doing things properly or not.
-Doing things not properly is easier, you just run the server from the django `manage` script and disregard all considerations about security and efficiency.
-An other option is to use `WSGI` sockets, start each server on a different socket, and to have nginx connect the incoming traffic for each registered name with the corresponding socket.
+To be true, we have been describing how to go through the `manage runserver` mechanism, which is not the advisable way.
+An other option is to use `WSGI` sockets.
+Install `uwsgi`, use it to start each server on a different socket, and have nginx connect the incoming traffic for each registered name with the corresponding socket.
+This actually spares us some administration, for sockets can be named, and we can use the same site name as socket name.

 When done, we need to reload the nginx configuration.
 What other command makes sense, other than this: